-Bear Creek Lake is the largest at around one hundred acres.
+Bear Creek Lake is the largest of the three, at around one hundred acres.
 It’s open to motorized boating from March 15 to November 15.

-The Soda Lake Marina is open Memorial Day to Labor Day, and offers paddleboat, canoe, kayak and paddleboard rentals.
+The Soda Lake Marina is open from Memorial Day to Labor Day and offers paddleboat, canoe, kayak, and paddleboard rentals.
 Little Soda Lake has a Water Ski School, with a variety of lessons and camps.
-Lakewood’s Bear Creek Lake Park is a choice spot for water skiing school in the Denver Metro.
+Lakewood’s Bear Creek Lake Park is a choice spot for water skiing schools in the Denver Metro.

-Archery: Range is open year round.
+Archery: The range is open year-round.

-- Bear Creek Lake – Motorized boating March 15-Nov 15
+- Bear Creek Lake – Motorized boating | March 15 – November 15

 - Big Soda Lake – Non-motorized craft